JasonBock/Rocks/docs/Overview.md

 ### API Generation

-When you want to create a mock, a number of properties are generated that group the members you can set expectations on.
-You'll see in this document references in code like `.Methods`, `.Properties`, and `.Indexers`.
-For example, if the type you want to mock has methods that can have expectations set on them, you'll see `.Methods` show up.
-Similarly, mockable properties can be found from the `.Properties` property.
-You use these properties to set expectations on specific members.
-This should become clear as you read on and look at the examples.
+When you want to create a mock using Rocks, you'll follow this typical flow:

+* Add an instance of the `[Rock]` or `[RockPartial]` attribute, targeting the type to mock
+* Create an instance of `RockContext` to manage mock creation and verification
+* Make an instance of the expectations object through the `Create()` method on `RockContext`
+* Create a set of expectations first through the "Setups" property on the expectations instance
+* Create an instance of the mock via the `Instance()` method
+* Use the mock with the code under test.

+The following sections will clarify different aspects of this flow.

 Keep in mind that Rocks should let you override or implement any member on the type you are targeting if it can (e.g. the given type is not `sealed`).
 That is one of the core design goals of Rocks.
 As of `9.0.0`, the only known feature that Rocks does not support is static abstract members in interfaces, but there is an [issue](https://github.com/JasonBock/Rocks/issues/311) to track work to make this happen.